TomokoYamagataw/Yamagata_PNAS_HypLinkArousalSleepHomeostasis/README.md

         resampling_new.m

-% Make edf files for scoring on SleepSign (additionally, you need ascii to edf file converter)
+% Make edf files for sleep scoring on SleepSign (you need ascii-edf converter)

         Read_EEGs_EMGs_Resample.m
         aCreateTXTfile_EEG_EMG.m (no stimulation OR stimulation timing masked)